5 Mistakes You're Making When Trying to Save Money at the Grocery Store

 While meal prepping can take up a few precious hours of your time (although it's so worth your while), meal planning is an easy way to help ensure you and your family will be eating healthy all week without wasting food or money when you're short on time.

 Additionally, if you're interested in saving money and plastic, check out the bulk bins at your local supermarket.
-They can be a goldmine for grains, nuts, seeds and other items that are often pretty pricey in other grocery aisles.
+They can be a gold mine for grains, nuts, seeds and other items that are often pretty pricy in other grocery aisles.
 Shopping the bulk section also allows you to measure out exactly how much of an item you will need for the week—and you can load them in reusable containers to be a little greener.

 Related: 12 Tricks to Slash Your Food Bill